Updated on June 25, 2019, to include current research tools and resources.

 “Great content meets users’ needs and supports key business objectives.
 It keeps people coming back for more.”

-But how do you discover what questions people are asking?
-If you don’t have the time or budget to interview users, or you just want more ideas, try using Quora.
-Quora is a website where questions are asked, answered, edited and organized by its community of users.
+One fantastic place to start is Quora.
+Quora is a website where people ask, answer, edit, and organize questions.
 Its sole purpose is to solve people’s problems by responding to questions, just like you do with the content on your website.

-Let’s pretend your company sells coffee beans.
-If you search “coffee,” it pulls up questions people asked around the topic.
+Let’s pretend your company sells matcha.
+If you search “matcha,” it pulls up questions people asked around the topic.
 The inquiry below is an excellent potential topic to explore on your website or social media platforms:

-Try typing in different keywords and seeing what questions come up, some will most likely be potential content topics or help you verify your current ideas.
+Try typing in different keywords and seeing what questions come up—some will most likely be potential content topics, or at least help you verify your current ideas.

 A search engine’s goal is to match up a searcher’s intent with a quality piece of content that satisfies that purpose.
 When someone enters a query into the search bar, the engine will attempt to find the most relevant pages to display in its search results.

-A great tool for discovering what potential customers are searching for is the Google AdWords Keyword Planner.
-This tool allows you to research new keywords and ideas using specific targeting features, and filters or broadly related keywords and their search volumes and trends, or you can expand your research to Google product categories or your existing landing pages.
-Although Google will hide info for certain terms with extremely high volume, not only will the keyword planner tool provide you with the average search volume for specific terms and phrases, but it can also show you how competitive the market is for that query and how expensive a paid search bid might be.
+Although Google will hide info for certain terms with extremely high volume, the Keyword Planner tool provides the average search volume for specific terms and phrases, and it can show you how competitive the market is for that query and how expensive a paid search bid might be.

 One of our favorite ways to use the Keyword Planner is to find the Wikipedia page for your topic and then plug that into the “Your landing page” field.
-Some of the keyword ideas from looking up the Wikipedia page for “Hiking” are:
+For example, some of the keyword ideas from looking up the Wikipedia page for “Hiking” are:

 - “hiking boots”